MarconiLab/training-courses/gis/ictp/master-course/src/them-mapping-points-carto.md

 ## Exercise outline & memos

-### 1. Creating an animation of disease cases over time
+### 1. Creating a simple thematic map - choropleth

-Our goal here it to create an animation of animal disease cases registered.

 To create a new map: